Day 10: Grand Cayman Islands

 Englishman William Eden created this three level ‘castle’ back in around 1780 in the part of the island known as Savannah.
 Pedro St James is known as the “Birthplace of Democracy in the Cayman Islands”, being it was the venue for the 5 December 1831 meeting where it was decided to form the first elected parliament.
 It was also the site of another important milestone, when on 3 May 1835, Robert Thompson, sent from the Governor of Jamaica, held court at Pedro St. James to issue the proclamation ending slavery in the British Empire.

-Pedro also houses exhibitions on the history of Cayman and a tribute to Hurricane Ivan.
+Pedro also houses exhibitions on the history of Grand Cayman Island and a tribute to Hurricane Ivan.

 In 1994, the home was restored to its former glory, or as close as it could be done from past descriptions, and old articles and photos, and now sits monument to its place in Caymans history, overlooking the ocean and blooming Flamboyant trees.

 It has struck me how many churches are located on this island of 50,000 people.
 Driving through the streets on this Sunday morning, congregations meet and chatter outside their places of worship and church bands practice their marching out in the hot sun.

 The churches on Grand Cayman Island cover all denominations – Catholic, Baptist, Methodist, Jehovahs Witness, Presbyterian – and there are new churches in various states of construction continuing to add to the numbers.
 I tried to find out how many churches there were in Cayman – but it was near on impossible.
 One website said ‘too many’.
 Cayman Online lists 16.
 ECayman lists 71, including Dial-A-Prayer.